 If you’re in the US, you’re probably aware of the CAN-SPAM Act.
 This spells out how, exactly, businesses can contact customers via email and phone calls.

-Every email your dropshipping business sends out needs to honor CAN-SPAM, as well as any other city or state requirements.
+Every email your dropshipping business sends out must honor CAN-SPAM and any other city or state requirements.
 That includes proving an existing relationship with your customer, honoring unsubscribes, and other simple but mandatory requirements.

 Failure to follow email marketing laws can put your business at serious risk of a huge fine per email, so take this seriously.